kedro-org/kedro/docs/source/visualisation/kedro-viz_visualisation.md

 ## Automatic visualisation updates

-You can use the `--autoreload` flag to autoreload Kedro Viz when a `Python` or `YAML` file changes in the project.
+You can use the `--autoreload` flag to autoreload Kedro-Viz when a `Python` or `YAML` file changes in the project.

 ![](../meta/images/kedro_viz_autoreload.gif)